mad1982max/CrackYour1TI/React_HIGH.md

 <img src="/assets/images/lifecirleMethods.png">

-- 28. What are Higher-Order components?
+# 28. What are Higher-Order components?

-a higher-order component is a function that takes a component and returns a new component.
+**HOC** is a function that takes a component and returns a new component.

-- 29. How to fetch data with React Hooks?
+# 29. How to fetch data with React Hooks?

 useEffect + useState or combine them to custom hook

-- 30. What is context?
+# 30. What is context?

 Context provides a way to pass data through the component tree without having to pass props down manually at every level.

-- 31. What is children prop?
+# 31. What is children prop?

 It is used to display whatever you include between the opening and closing tags when invoking a component.

-- 32 What is reconciliation?
+# 32 What is reconciliation?

 Reconciliation is the process through which React updates the Browser DOM

+_With details_:

+A component can contain a state.
+Each time we change something in our JSX file or let’s put it in simple terms, whenever the state of any component is changed react updates its Virtual DOM tree.
+Though it may sound that it is ineffective but the cost is not much significant as updating the virtual DOM doesn’t take much time.
+React maintains two Virtual DOM at each time, one contains the updated Virtual DOM and one which is just the pre-update version of this updated Virtual DOM.
+Now it compares the pre-update version with the updated Virtual DOM and figures out what exactly has changed in the DOM like which components have been changed.
+This process of comparing the current Virtual DOM tree with the previous one is known as _‘diffing’_.
+Once React finds out what exactly has changed then it updated those objects only, on real DOM.
+React uses something called batch updates to update the real DOM.
+It just means that the changes to the real DOM are sent in batches instead of sending any update for a single change in the state of a component.
+We have seen that the re-rendering of the UI is the most expensive part and React manages to do this most efficiently by ensuring that the Real DOM receives batch updates to re-render the UI.
+This entire process of transforming changes to the real DOM is called _Reconciliation_

-- 33.How do you conditionally render components?
+# 33.How do you conditionally render components?

 ```jsx
 if (isLoggedIn) {